 - Falsifying research data or results is a very serious form of academic misconduct.
 Deliberate falsification of research data or fabrication of research results can result in Suspension or Expulsion.

 - Plagiarism will not be tolerated.
 Inadvertent or careless copying without proper attribution is still considered plagiarism.
 The same rules apply to take-home exams and qualifying exams.
 Drafts and unfinished papers must not be plagiarized.
 This is especially important when writing your thesis or dissertation which will be submitted for review in chapters or sections.
 If portions of the draft have been written by or copied from someone else without acknowledgement, the student who submitted that draft as his or her own original work will be held to the same standards for a “final version” of a paper.

 - TurnItIn: Professors may require undergraduates enrolled in their courses to submit all papers through TurnItIn, a plagiarism-detection service, but graduate student papers are exempt from this routine screening.
-However, if a professor suspects plagiarism, fraud, or inadequate citation of sources in a paper, thesis, or dissertation submitted by a graduate student, then the Dean of Student Affairs Office will use TurnItIn as an investigative tool.
+However, if a professor suspects plagiarism, fraud, or inadequate citation of sources in a paper, thesis, or dissertation submitted by a graduate student, then the Dean of Students Office will use TurnItIn as an investigative tool.

 Research Ethics: Online Resources for Graduate Students